GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

     minimum_rate=0.)

 # Make a plot comparing the model and data -- integrating over all observed SOI
+# The plot scripts also compare the empirical distribution of the data and
+# simulations from the fitted model, using a number of KS-test based statistics
 nhp$plot_nhpoisson_diagnostics(event_time[bulk_fit_indices],
     event_duration_years[bulk_fit_indices], lambda, nbins=25)
 ```